iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.4/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 5 reviews"/>
 </p>

+> Lets me know if ive been incontac with any one with virous<br> :date: __2021-06-11 02:35:47__

+> I want to thank Google and all there co workers ,for every app we purchase,we buy, we use.
+Some have work to be done ,but they get it done.
+Our phones help us in slot of ways.
+I am thankful for the covid virus app, tells us what we need to know.Take the time to tell everyone you appreciate what they do.
+Love the games and everything else.
+Thank you all for being there even on the feedback.
+Thank you.<br> :date: __2021-06-10 02:38:53__

 > Still looking into but so far so good .<br> :date: __2021-05-30 23:20:26__

 > jeanjacques hazadi<br> :date: __2021-05-19 00:54:07__